helenajambor/helenajambor/README.md

 Hi, I’m @helenajambor.
 I am a data visualisation scientists at the university hospital Dresden, lecturer at Berlin Hochschule für Technik for bioinformatics, and trainer in data visualization.
-I studied art at school and biology in Berlin and Cambridge/UK.
+I studied biology in Berlin and Cambridge/UK and was trained in art.